 To illustrate how the flexible Texas merger statute could be used to solve problems for owners of an entity, let us consider a case study involving a fictitious entity that we will call "Active & Passive, LLC."
 Let's assume that Active & Passive, LLC is a Texas limited liability company with four individual owners, Alice, Bob, Carol and David, each whom own a 25% membership interest in the company.
-Let's further assume that Active & Passive, LLC has the following assets: rental real estate properties with an aggregate fair market value of \$8,000,000 and a portfolio of stocks and bonds with an aggregate fair market value of \$10,000,000.
-Let's assume that rental properties are encumbered by mortgages to secure debt aggregating \$2,000,000 (so that the equity in the rental properties is \$6,000,000) and that the stocks and bonds are owned free and clear.
-Let's assume that the rentals properties produce rental income each year of \$500,000 and let's assume that the stock and bonds pay annual dividends and interest equaling \$500,000.
+Let's further assume that Active & Passive, LLC has the following assets: Texas ranch properties with an aggregate fair market value of \$40 million and a portfolio of stocks and bonds with an aggregate fair market value of \$50 Let's assume that ranch properties are million. encumbered by mortgages to secure debt aggregating \$10 million (so that the equity in the ranch properties is \$30 million) and that the stocks and bonds are owned free and clear.
+Let's assume that the ranch properties produce income each year of \$2 million and let's assume that the stock and bonds pay annual dividends and interest equaling \$2.5 million.
 The diagram below illustrates these assumptions.